seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I have done enough; a lower place, note well,
 May make too great an act: for learn this, Silius;
 Better to leave undone, than by our deed
-Acquire too high a fame when him we serve’s away.
+Acquire too high a fame when him we serve's away.
 Caesar and Antony have ever won
 More in their officer than person: Sossius,
 One of my place in Syria, his lieutenant,
 For quick accumulation of renown,
 Which he achieved by the minute, lost his favour.
-Who does i’ the wars more than his captain can
+Who does i' the wars more than his captain can
-Becomes his captain’s captain: and ambition,
+Becomes his captain's captain: and ambition,
-The soldier’s virtue, rather makes choice of loss,
+The soldier's virtue, rather makes choice of loss,
 Than gain which darkens him.
 I could do more to do Antonius good,
-But ’twould offend him; and in his offence
+But 'twould offend him; and in his offence
 Should my performance perish.

 **SILIUS**